implementosk/support-15/README.md

 # support-15
 Here are custom addons for support.implemento.sk

-Some addons are installed as custom modules.
+Some addons are installed as custom modules